-Essentials of Casualty Care – AVAILABLE NOW
+Essentials of Casualty Care – ONLINE

 There are some injuries that will cause death before the arrival of EMS.
 Learning to manage these injuries rapidly and correctly is crucial to saving lives.
 This 2.5-hour course will give you a plan to identify and manage immediately life-threatening injuries occurring during an active shooter event, a bombing, or a disaster.